HaaaToka/HUCS/README.md

 # HUCS
 Hacettepe University Computer Science 4 Year Note Collection

+## Knowledge is power.
+Knowledge shared is power multiplied.
+Don't be shy.
 Open a PR to add new notes/exams